Clintonike/form/README.md

 # form
-A simple form created using just HTML and CSS lately i have been playing around with html and c
+A simple form created using just HTML and CSS lately i have been playing around with html